 PLC communication and recipes

 MERLIC goes beyond mere imaging and facilitates access to all elements of the machine vision peripherals as well as a seamless PLC connection.
-Thus, it can easily be integrated in the hierarchy of production, for example, via Hilscher cifX cards, digital I/O cards, or cameras that support GenICam digital I/O control.
+Thus, it can easily be integrated in the hierarchy of production, for example, via the integrated OPC UA server, socket communication as well as a communicator plug-in interface (API), which enables customers to develop their own communication interfaces.
 The software supports the entire process of developing an application, from acquiring and processing images to the programmable logic control (PLC) of the machine.

 In addition, MERLIC supports “recipes” which allow rapid reconfiguration of different machine vision tasks.
 MERLIC includes an easy-to-use Recipe Manager that helps to keep the overview of the used recipes and to organize them for production lines.